fkaiser/pingpong_tracker/README.md

 ![pendulum_ball](images_README/pendulum_ball.mp4)

 ## Track the ball via circular hough transform
-The (https://en.wikipedia.org/wiki/Circle_Hough_Transform)[https://en.wikipedia.org/wiki/Circle_Hough_Transform] tries to extract circules in imagery by process the image in a way that allows to associates circles in a image to an accumulator space that represents the 3D parameter space for circles.
+The [circular hough transform](https://en.wikipedia.org/wiki/Circle_Hough_Transform) tries to extract circules in imagery by process the image in a way that allows to associates circles in a image to an accumulator space that represents the 3D parameter space for circles.
 By doing so one can than effevictely where the images are localized.
 Generally the steps of the circular hough transform involve the following:
 * Reduce noise on image e.g. with Gaussian or median blurring
 * Convert to gray scale image
 * Apply the Canny-edge detector